bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 <aside>

 Can you think of how ways in which projections relate to power and representation?
 Why might certain countries or people prefer one projection to another?

 </aside>

-* If we ask the computer to graph the coordinates directly onto the screen, that's called an **unprojected** presentation
+* If we ask the computer to graph the coordinates directly onto the screen, that's called an **unprojected** presentation.
-*  However, oftentimes we'll want to choose a **projection** which transforms the source coordinates into rendered coordinates on the screen or page
+*  However, oftentimes we'll want to choose a **projection** which transforms the source coordinates into rendered coordinates on the screen or page.
+* Projections allow us to see the earth's surface, which is curved, in two dimensions.
-*  At smaller scales, like a single neighborhood, the projection doesn't make a huge difference, because there's not a lot of curvature in a small space
+*  At smaller scales, like a single neighborhood, the projection doesn't make a huge difference, because there's not a lot of curvature in a small space.
-*  But at the global scale, a projection makes a *huge* difference in what we see, because the projection controls how the round earth is made flat
+*  But at the global scale, a projection makes a *huge* difference in what we see, because the projection controls how the round earth is made flat.

 ### Example: Goode Homolosine projection